maxboeck/Front-end-Developer-Interview-Questions/README.md

 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?
+> attributes are written into the actual HTML tag, like `<div class="foo">` while properties are set on the DOM node, after it is parsed.

 * Why is extending built in JavaScript objects not a good idea?
 > because everything is an object in JavaScript.
 Due to inheritance your customizations would almost certainly end up somewhere they shouldn't.